docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Imports an array of sequences (with specified sequenceIDs), from the specified project, into the current project.
+Imports an array of :ref:`sequence <sequence>` objects (with specified sequenceIDs), from the specified project, into the current project.

 **Parameters**